Graphite One Welcomes Scott Packman to its Board of Directors

-VANCOUVER, BC, May 10, 2022 /PRNewswire/ - Graphite One Inc. GPH GPHOF ("Graphite One" or the "Company"), is pleased to announce the appointment of Mr. Scott Packman to the Company's Board of Directors.
+VANCOUVER, BC, May 10, 2022 /CNW/ - Graphite One Inc. GPH GPHOF ("Graphite One" or the "Company"), is pleased to announce the appointment of Mr. Scott Packman to the Company's Board of Directors.

 Prior to joining the Graphite One Board of Directors, Mr. Packman served as General Counsel and Executive Vice President of Madison Square Garden Entertainment Corp.
 MSGE.
 He also served as the General Counsel of MGM Holdings Inc., the owner of the iconic MGM movie and television studio, for over 12 years.
 Mr. Packman is currently the Managing Member of SSP Partners, which identifies, evaluates, and advises on strategic transactions for financiers.